lewisnyman/lewisnyman.co.uk/app/_posts/2015-06-01-tracking-time-harvest-timers.md

 ---
-layout: default
+layout: post
 title: Tracking time with Harvest timers
 tags: 100 words
 ---

 Today I overslept for four hours!
 Jetlag is maybe the worst of the first world problems.

 Recently I started tracking my time more accurately using the [Harvest desktop app.](https://www.getharvest.com/) I used to input how long I worked on a certain project by the hour but I once I built the habit of starting/stopped timers I think I prefer it.